nextcloud/gallery/documentation/Album configuration.md

 Spacing is created using 2 spaces. **Do not use tabs**

-Take a look at the format description if you're getting error messages: http://symfony.com/doc/current/components/yaml/yaml_format.html
+Take a look at the format documentation if you're getting error messages: http://symfony.com/doc/current/components/yaml/yaml_format.html

 ```